 In the earlier point, I said stress is a common reason for shrimps jumping out of the tank.
 I also said unsuitable water parameters are mainly responsible for it.
 But this is not the only culprit.

-Bad tank mates also cause a lot of stress to the shrimps too.
-As cherry shrimps are very delicate and small, they can live peacefully with only a few tank mates.
+Bad tank mates also cause a lot of stress to the shrimp.
+Cherry shrimp are very delicate and small, so they can live peacefully with only a few tank mates.

-If their tank mates are big, aggressive, temperamental and territorial, the shrimps will always be hunted down.
-This continuously adds to the stress of the shrimps.
+If their tank mates are big, aggressive, temperamental, and territorial, the shrimp will always be hunted down, which continuously adds to their stress.

 As a result, the shrimps try to save themselves by jumping out of the tank.
 There is nothing else to expect, right?